Uplift » Can My Lawyer Cash My Settlement Check?

 What is the Settlement Check Process for Personal Injury Cases?

-Even though you might be eager to receive funds when your personal injury case finally settles, there is a standard timeframe before you will be able to deposit the settlement check.
+Even though you might be eager to receive funds when your personal injury case finally settles, there is a standard timeframe before you can deposit the settlement check.

-It takes anywhere from thirty days to six weeks from the completion of negotiations to receiving funds.
-That said, there are many variables that can influence this timeframe.
+It takes anywhere from 30 days to six weeks after the completion of negotiations to receive funds.
+That said, many variables can influence this timeframe.
 Speak with your lawyer if there is a delay beyond this expected duration.

 What Steps Does the Settlement Check Process Follow?

 1. Signing of forms: Before settlement funds are released, the at-fault party’s defense attorney will draft a release form.
-You must sign this.
-The order of settlement contains a number of documents, including the release form.
-You need to sign this form in order to receive your settlement.
-By signing the form, you agree to accept the settlement, while at the same time releasing all claims against the at-fault party.
+The settlement agreement contains a number of documents, including this release form, which you must sign to receive your settlement.
+By signing the form, you agree to accept the settlement while releasing all claims against the at-fault party.

 4. Debts are paid: Your attorney must pay any liens filed against you, including any unpaid medical bills, previous legal fees, and reimbursements to the insurer.